anhogan/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document Object Model - it’s a way to select, edit, and add events to the HTML using JavaScript.

 2. What is an event?

+An event is any user interaction with the page

 3. What is an event listener?

+An event listener performs an action whenever a correlating user event is triggered on the site.

 4. Why would we convert a NodeList into an Array?

+NodeList only has the ability to access a .length() and a .forEach() method.
+Converting it to an array allows us to perform any and all array methods on the data.

 5. What is a component?

+A component is a reusable piece of code that we can use to build out similar elements on a site without having to create that data in the HTML file.
+Building out components allows the file to accept the required data and generate the necessary HTML / CSS elements to have it pushed right to the webpage when invoked.

 ### Git Set up